kasirajanss93/intel-cloud-challenge/README.md

 	- Use file_data or filename - Provision has been done in the code to accept file data, the contents of which be in stored to a file and that is processed.
 The sample input for file data is below:

 	[COMMAND LIST]\nls\npwd\necho "hello there"\n[VALID COMMANDS]\nls\necho "hello there"\npwd
+	- Added a GET request 127.0.0.1:8080/commands/<id> to view metadata of the individual command

 #Sample Output

+	- Used postman to execute the following endpoints

 	- GET 127.0.0.1:8080/commands
 		- [
   			{